-- Your friends are doing it - You think you should do it even if you do not want to - Your parents think it is a good idea but you do not - You cannot think of anything else to choose - You think it will be easy - It sounds good even though you have not found out about it
+- Your friends are doing it - You think you should do it even if you do not want to - Your parents think it is a good idea but you do not - You cannot think of anything else to choose

-All subjects are examined formally and will be sat in the summer of 2025.
+All subjects are examined formally and will be sat in the summer of 2026.
 Please refer to the individual subject descriptions for exact details.
 Pupils will also take GCSE mock examinations during the 15s to monitor progress and get a sense of what the real examinations will be like.